Getting Started¶

 corresponding private key will gain immediate access to this account, and will

 be able to run builds and make changes to the account.
-Look into the settings
+Look into the setting

 As mentioned in the warning printed above, new SSH keys will get full access to your account by default.
-You can use various settings to restrict the key, see for example allow-shell and allow-override.
+You can use the setting default-permissions to restrict access for the key.

 Nix Configuration¶